Control of Congress: Why the AP hasn't called Senate, House

 COUNTING CONTINUES

-Key races, like contests for governor and U.S. Senate in Arizona and Nevada, remained uncalled Friday as officials there continue to tally votes, including mail-in ballots.
+Key races, like contests for governor in Arizona and U.S. Senate in Nevada, remained uncalled Friday as officials there continue to tally votes, including mail-in ballots.
+Late Friday, AP called Democratic incumbent Mark Kelly as the winner of Arizona’s U.S. Senate contest.

 In other close congressional races, runoff contests are either pending or probable.
 The Georgia Senate contest between incumbent Democrat Raphael Warnock and Republican Herschel Walker, for example, will be decided in a runoff set for Dec.
 6.